ctcit/triphub/README.md

    * Not sources need to be changed.
    * Deploy the API somewhere, (e.g. ctc.org.nz/triphub-bruce/api) or use the standard ctc.org.nz/triphub/api if you haven't made any API changes.
    * Edit config.php in the deployed API (e.g. ctc.org.nz/triphub-bruce/api) and set `apiKeyExpiry` and `apiKeyUserId`.
-   * Ddd new local file `public/runtime-config.js` (won't be committed due to exclusion in .gitignore) and edit:
+   * Add new local file `public/runtime-config.js` (won't be committed due to exclusion in .gitignore) and edit:

     window.RunConfig = {
         ApiKey: '8674e5d6-bef3-4f49-9a6c-5143c7556155',